The IRA Rollover: 10 Tips to Making a Sound Decision

 The IRS requires that any employer match of contributions made to a Roth plan be placed in a pre-tax account and treated like matching assets in a traditional plan.
 To avoid taxes when rolling over a Roth plan that includes matching contributions from your employer, you will need to request the transfer of your contributions and earnings to a Roth IRA and your employer's matching contributions and earnings to a traditional IRA.

 - Think twice before you do an indirect rollover.
 With a direct rollover, you instruct your former employer to send your 401(k) assets directly to your new employer's plan or to an IRA—and you never have to handle the money yourself.
 With an indirect rollover, you start by requesting a lump-sum distribution from your plan administrator and then take responsibility for completing the transfer.
 Indirect rollovers have significant tax consequences.
 You will not get the full amount because the plan is required to withhold 20 percent to ensure that taxes will be paid if the rollover is not completed.
 You must deposit the funds in an IRA within 60 days to avoid taxes on pretax contributions and earnings—and to avoid the potential of an additional 10 percent tax penalty if you are younger than 59½.
+The IRS has introduced a self-certification procedure if you inadvertently miss the 60-day time limit.
 If you want to defer taxes on the full amount you cashed out, you will have to add funds from another source equal to the 20 percent withheld by the plan administrator (you get the 20 percent back if you properly complete the rollover).
 Learn more about direct and indirect rollovers.

 - Be wary of "Free" or "No Fee" claims.
 Competition among financial firms for IRA business is strong, and advertising about rollovers and IRA-related services is common.
 In some cases, the advertising can be misleading.
 FINRA has observed (PDF 47 KB) overly broad language in advertisements and other sales material that implies there are no fees charged to investors who have accounts with the firms.
 Even if there are no costs associated with a rollover itself, there will almost certainly be costs related to account administration, investment management or both.
 Don't roll over your retirement funds solely based on the word "free."